exportRecord

 In order to export a record created by EMOTIV LABS, the current Cortex user must be the owner of the LABS experiment.

 You must stop the record before you can export it.
-If you want to export a record immediately after you stop it then you must also disconnect the headset before you try to export.
-If the headset is still connected then this method will return an error.
+If you want to export a record immediately after you stop it then you must wait for the warning 18 before you try to export.

 Please note that even after you successfully call controlDevice to disconnect the headset, it may take a few milliseconds before the status of the headset actually switches to "discovered".
 You can call queryHeadsets to check the status of the headset.